-- " To adopt the balance sheet and income statements - " To not distribute a dividend and - " To discharge Board members and the CEO from liability. - To re-elect Board members Ingrid Bonde, Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Marcial Portela and Joakim Rubin as Board members and to elect Robert Kraal and Lars Wollung as new Board members.
-The AGM re-elected Ingrid Bonde as Chairman of the Board.
-Former Board members Jörgen Olsson and Gunilla Öhman resigned from the Board at the AGM. - " On fees for the Chairman of the Board and other Board members. - To re-elect KPMG, represented by Anders Bäckström, as auditor for the period until the close of the next AGM and to pay auditor's fees based on an approved invoice. - " To adopt guidelines for remuneration of senior executives. - >> To approve the deferred bonus plan for 2019. - " To authorise the Board to issue shares. - " To authorise the Board to acquire own shares.
+" To adopt the balance sheet and income statements

+- " To not distribute dividend - " To discharge Board members and the CEO from liability - " To re-elect Board members Bengt Edholm, Camilla Philipson Watz, Christopher Rees, Rickard Westlund, Lars Wollung and Peter Zonabend.
+The AGM elected Bengt Edholm as Chairman of the Board. - " On remuneration for the Chairman of the Board and other Board members - " To re-elect EY, represented by Daniel Eriksson, as auditor for the period until the close of the next AGM and to pay auditor's fees based on approved invoices - " To approve the deferred bonus plan for 2022 - " To authorise the Board to issue shares - " To authorise the Board to acquire own shares

-The complete minutes of the 2019 AGM are available at www.hoistfinance.com.
+The minutes from the 2022 AGM are available at www.hoistfinance.com.